CCarrMcMahon/repo-essentials/README.md

 | `[Chat] CharacterSpacing` | -0.5    | -1        | 10        | Spacing between characters in chat                    |
 | `[Chat] LineSpacing`      | -45     | -50       | 10        | Spacing between lines in chat                         |

-**Note**: These are client-side adjustments as there is no default support for these as server configurations.
+**Note:** These are client-side adjustments as there is no default support for these as server configurations.

 ### Server Max Players